lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 >>> from django.conf import settings
 >>> settings.INSTALLED_APPS
-('lino.modlib.about', 'lino', 'polls', 'north', 'djangosite')
+('lino.modlib.about', 'lino.modlib.extjs', 'lino.modlib.plain', 'lino', 'polls', 'north', 'djangosite')

-This shows that your 'polls' app has been embedded into a series of other apps:
+This shows that your 'polls' app has been embedded into a series of other apps.
+The details of this is not important right now.
+Just note that Lino does some magic on your :setting:`INSTALLED_APPS` setting.
-:mod:`lino.ui` and :mod:`lino.modlib.about` come first, then your app, followed by :mod:`lino` and :mod:`djangosite`.

 Other Django setting for which Lino sets default values are: